Weight Loss through the Bariatric & Metabolic Institute

 What bariatric surgical procedures are performed by surgeons at Cleveland Clinic?

 The Bariatric & Metabolic Institute at Cleveland Clinic in Florida offers many options for patients who are interested in bariatric surgery.
 For more information on the weight loss surgery options available, visit our Surgery Options page.

 What makes our bariatric surgery program unique?

 We have a team of physicians, registered nurses, registered dietitians and support staff to ensure that you are guided throughout the program to achieve your weight loss goal.
 Prior to surgery you will attend education classes and learn how to live a healthier life as a bariatric patient.
-Our program also offers monthly support groups and individualized care.
+Our program also offers support groups and individualized care.
 You will have someone by your side every step of the way.
 Our program doesn’t end after your surgery -- we are here for you for the rest of your life to keep you successful.

 What is the recovery time following weight-loss surgery?

 Cleveland Clinic Florida’s medical team has an immense wealth of experience in bariatric surgery.
 Combined with advances in the field of bariatric care, this means that most patients recover from surgery quickly and without complications.
-The average hospital stay for patients who undergo the Roux-en-Y gastric bypass is usually two to four days.
+The average hospital stay for patients who undergo the Roux-en-Y gastric bypass is usually one to three days.

 What is my ideal body weight?

-Cleveland Clinic Florida’s Bariatric and Metabolic Surgery Department follows the guidelines set out by the body mass index scale.
+Cleveland Clinic Florida’s Bariatric and Metabolic Institute follows the guidelines set out by the body mass index scale.
 This scale recommends a BMI of between 18.5 and 24.9.
 You can use the calculator to find your current BMI and ideal BMI.